Teean Cittasubho: Biography

-At the age of eleven, he was ordained as a novice at the village monastery, and stayed there with his uncle who was a resident monk.
+In 1921, at the age of 11, Cittasubho was ordained as a novice at the village monastery, and stayed there with his uncle who was a resident monk.
 During a year and six months in the monastery, he studied Laotian scripts and ancient local scripts.
 He also started practicing various meditation methods, such as the “Budhdho”-ānāpānassati and breath-counting methods.
 After disrobing, he returned to his home.

-Following tradition, he was ordained as a monk at the age of twenty.
+In 1930, at the age of 20, following tradition, Cittasubho was ordained as a monk.
 Again he studied and practiced meditation with his uncle for six months.
-After returning to lay life, he was married at twenty-two and had three sons.
+After returning to lay life, he was married at the age of 22 and had three sons.
 In his village, he was always a leader in Buddhist activities and was highly respected and chosen to be the head of the village on three different occasions.
 Despite having heavy responsibilities, he continued his meditation practice regularly.

-Later he moved to Chiengkhan, a larger community, where his sons could attend school.
+Later, Cittasubho moved to Chiengkhan, a larger community, where his sons could attend school.
 Being a merchant, he sailed his steamboat along the Maekhong River between Chiengkhan-Nongkai-Vientiane, or even as far as Luangprabang.
 He had opportunities to meet several meditation masters and his enthusiasm in pursuing Dhamma (the Truth) continued to strengthen.
 Furthermore, he began to realize that many years of being good, making merit, and practicing various methods of meditation had not liberated him from his anger.
 Finally, he determined to start searching for the way out.

-In 1957, when he was nearly forty-six, he left his home with firm determination not to return unless he found the Truth.
-He went to Wat Rangsimukdaram, Tambol Pannprao, Amphur Tabon in Nongkai Province and practiced a simple form of bodily movements except that he did not follow the recitation of the words "ting-ning" (moving-stopping) like others did.
-What he did was only being aware of the movements of the body and mind.
+In 1957, when he was nearly 46 years old, Cittasubho left his home with firm determination not to return unless he found the Truth.
+He went to Wat Rangsimukdaram, Tambol Pannprao, Amphur Tabon in Nongkai Province and practiced a simple form of bodily movements, but he did not follow the recitation of the words "ting-ning" (moving-stopping) like others did.
+What he did instead was focusing awareness on the movements of the body and mind.
 Within a couple of days, his mind reached the End of Suffering completely without traditional rituals or teachers.